anders-code/tt09-6502/docs/info.md

 ## How it works

-Explain how your project works
+This thing is to test how big a 6502 is.

 ## How to test

-Explain how to use your project
+This thing is to test how big a 6502 is.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Ipsum Lorem List external hardware used in your project (e.g. PMOD, LED display, etc), if any